GEA Group: Nazi era

+Postwar period

 In 1946, the Metallgesellschaft participated in the founding of the Frankfurter Trümmerverwertungsgesellschaft (Frankfurt Rubble Utilization Company), which received attention throughout Germany and the world.
 From 1949 to 1960, the company's processing plant for rubble in Frankfurt-Bornheim produced building materials for the reconstruction of some 100,000 buildings destroyed in the air raids on Frankfurt.

 In 1947, the OMGUS report determined that Metallgesellschaft was not a beneficiary of the war economy.
 The U.S. investigator in charge also emphasized that the company neither employed concentration camp workers nor specifically participated in the war machine.
 The company's production facilities were not spared bombing during World War II, but were able to resume operations soon after the war ended.
 However, the loss of the eastern territories meant that the company lost an important raw materials market.

-Postwar

 Richard Merton returned from exile to Frankfurt in 1948 and became a member of the company's Supervisory Board.
 Due to World War II, MG's and GEA's production facilities suffered extensive destruction.
 Production started up again with about 70 employees in a small, undamaged building a few weeks after the war ended.
-At that time, many business transactions--including salaries--were barter deals.
+At that time, many business transactions—including salaries—were barter deals.
 While reconstruction work progressed in the following years, the company was hit hard once again.
 The day after Christmas in 1948, GEA's founder Otto Happel died.
 His widow, Elisabeth Happel just eleven months earlier, took over the company's management.
 In the late 1940s and early 1950s, the reconstruction of power plants helped GEA get back on track.

+Late 20th century

-Following the reconstructions, numerous innovations ensured the future of the company.
+Following the reconstruction, numerous innovations ensured the future of the company.
 In 1989, GEA went public and an era of expansion and globalization started.
 1991-1995 GEA executed several acquisitions including Grasso, Niro, Westfalia Separator and Tuchenhagen.
 MG also made a key decision with the acquisition of Dynamit Nobel AG, which resulted in entering the chemical industry.

-The 1990 oil price shock caused oil-business loss in the US, which pushed MG into crisis.
+The 1990 oil price shock caused the oil-business loss in the US, which pushed MG into crisis.
 MG answered with a fundamental realignment marking the transition to an innovative focus technology group.
 Restructuring entailed a divestment of around 300 group companies and set the focus on chemicals and engineering.